-When fish are transported away from the market this information should be available to hauliers
+When fish and shellfish are transported away from the port or place of landing this information should be available to hauliers

 Inevitably lots of fish from different vessels or other sources of supply will be split and/or merged to meet with individual customer requirements.
 The fisheries control regulations allow for this provided a new identification number is given and it is still possible to trace back to catching or harvesting areas.